broadinstitute/seqr/README.md

 ## Creating projects and loading datasets

-A seqr project allows a group of users to analyze one or more datasets.
-It encapsulates the variant data, pedigree information, plus any variant tags, notes, etc. that users create during analysis.
+A seqr project groups together users that are collaborating on the analysis of one or more datasets.
+It encapsulates the variant data, pedigree information, and any tags or notes that users create during analysis.

-To create a project:
+To create a new project:
-0. login to seqr and click on `+ Create Project` in the bottom right.
+1. login to seqr and click on `+ Create Project` in the bottom right.
-0. click on the new project, the click the `Edit Families and Individuals` form to upload a pedigree file in [.fam format](https://www.cog-genomics.org/plink2/formats#fam)
+2. click on the new project, the click the `Edit Families and Individuals` form to upload a pedigree file in [.fam format](https://www.cog-genomics.org/plink2/formats#fam)

 To annotate and load a new dataset, run the `servctl load-dataset` command.
 For example:
 ```